intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Datasets/monitoring/mppt.md

 ### Transformed message structure

-The transformed JSON structure is shown in the followng sample.
+The transformed JSON structure is shown in the following sample.
 This structure is sent to the message broker at the first stage of processing the `dataset/mppt` POST message, and later used to load data into the datawarehouse:

 ```
 *** MESSAGE ***